As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 If sewing, sew a series of large "x"s, surrounded by a box of small stitches.
-Many do-it-yourselfers recommend using a blunt needle for sewing webbing, as not to compromise the webbing's integrity.
-That said, you shouldn't be using your sling for weight bearing activities.
+Many do-it-yourselfers recommend using a blunt needle for sewing webbing, so as not to compromise the webbing's integrity.
+That said, you shouldn't be using your sling for weight-bearing activities.

 Step 2: Measure tubing pieces